 - Flexible: It is very likely for plans to change last minute.
 Anything is possible, especially in the classroom.
 Being able to adjust to new situations is key.

 - Open-minded: This program is a cross-cultural immersion program.
 A volunteer needs to be tolerant and open to new ideas and customs.

 - Adventurous: LE Panama is for our most adventurous volunteers — there is no guarantee of consistent wifi, bugs abound, and hot showers are pretty much nonexistent.
 That said, the beauty of the country is more than enough compensation and host families will do their best to to make you feel at home!

-- Patience: As a teacher it is expected that there will be good days and bad days, and it is during these times that one's character truly shows.
+- Patient: As a teacher it is expected that there will be good days and bad days, and it is during these times that one’s character truly shows.
 Volunteers must be able to demonstrate patience and understanding and have open communication with their students to manage their classroom.

-- Ambition: While we can assume that most LE volunteers are ambitious, LE Panama allows its volunteers a lot of free time after teaching.
+- Ambitious: While we can assume that most LE volunteers are ambitious, LE Panama allows its volunteers a lot of free time after teaching.
 We want our volunteers to be ambitious with their time and incorporate themselves into their community in as many creative and fun ways as possible.

 Villages will range depending on your placement.
 Volunteers will be distributed throughout the Los Santos region, which means that a neighboring village could be anywhere from a five-minute walk to a thirty-minute bus ride.
 All villages are extremely accommodating, but due to the impoverished nature of the region, the comforts of home are few and far between.
 The schools will range in size with larger schools being in more urban areas and smaller ones in more rural areas.
 As a result, the resources in the school will vary from air-conditioning and computers to a bare, open-air room.
 All schools will have chalkboards, chalk, and desks for the students.
 Some examples of villages where volunteers have taught at in the past include: